New York State Commission of Correction

 The New York State Commission of Correction is "empowered to visit and inspect all penal institutions and to promote humane and efficient administration of these institutions."
-It's a part of the New York State Executive Department.
+It'is a part of the New York State Executive Department.

 History

 It was created by the New York State Constitution and was then known as the State Commission of Prisons.
 It had eight commissioners appointed by the Governor of New York.